U.S. consumer spending decreases further; inflation creeping up

 When adjusted for inflation, consumer spending decreased 0.6% last month after dropping 0.7% in November.
 That likely sets a lower base for consumer spending in the first quarter.

 Another drop in January is not expected as states, including New York and California, have started easing pandemic-related restrictions.
-But outlays on goods, the main driver of spending during the pandemic, fell for a second consecutive month in December.
+But outlays on long-lasting manufactured goods, the main driver of spending during the pandemic, fell for a second consecutive month in December.
+Spending on nondurable goods dropped for a third straight month.
+Services gained 0.1%.

 “Goods spending has clearly rolled over, and we anticipate the pull-forward in demand in the second half of last year will also weigh on consumption of goods at the start of this year,” said Tim Quinlan, a senior economist at Wells Fargo Securities in Charlotte, North Carolina.
 “We do not anticipate spending to pick up significantly until a vaccine is widely administered.”